Mare Liberum (ship)

-The Mare Liberum is a ship operated privately by the Berlin-based human rights organization of the same name.
-Mare Liberum e.V. has been monitoring human rights in the Aegean Sea since 2018.
-Until 2018, the ship was used as Sea-Watch for the "Sea-Watch e.V." association.
-The ship is operated under the German flag.
+Mare Liberum was a ship operated privately by the Berlin-based human rights organization of the same name.
+Mare Liberum e.V. monitored human rights in the Aegean Sea from 2018 to their disbanding in May 2023.
+Until 2018, the ship had been used as Sea-Watch for the "Sea-Watch e.V." association.
+The ship operated under the German flag.